andy-guttridge/tribehub_react/README.md

 ### Header with welcome message, notifications menu and sign-out button
 *User stories 6, 7, 27, 50 and 51*

-The site header contains the logo/name of the site, a welcome message to provide clear feedback to the user that they are signed in and a sign-out button.
+The site header contains the logo/name of the site, a welcome message to provide clear feedback to the user and a sign-out button.
 <p align="center">
     <img src="readme_assets/header.png" width=250>
 </p>

 ### Bottom navbar
-The bottom navbar supports the mobile first nature of the site by providing easy and convenient navigation without having to reach for the top of the screen for users of small touchscreen devices.
+The bottom navbar supports the mobile first nature of the site by providing easy and convenient navigation without having to reach for the top of the screen.
 The three icons correspond to the 'Tribe Home', 'Contacts' and 'Account' pages.

 <p align="center">
     <img src="readme_assets/bottom_nav.png" width=250>